Discovering First Hop Redundancy Protocol parameters

 There’s a simple ring topology consisting of 6 routers total (3 of them are SRX, that are considered correctly as device with firewall capabilities, specifically static1r16, static1r17 and static1r18, but all act as routers).
 Other three routers in the ring are vMX routers.

-First I would like to verify that VRRP is operational and correct virtual gateway is active.
+First, I would like to verify that VRRP is operational and correct virtual gateway is active.
 In IP Fabric in diagram Options panel we check ‘Show FHRP’ and if configured properly, both gateways would pop-up on the diagram.
-Then by simply navigating to FHRP yellow button in diagram, we would discover further VRRP setup, which seems to be correct.
+Afterwards, by simply navigating to FHRP yellow button in diagram, we would discover further VRRP setup, which seems to be correct.
 Router static1r18 is supposed to be the primary gateway.
 It’s closer towards exit points and it has greater link capacity with LACP interface compared to router static1r17.

 Verify static routing